 How to deprogram this process?

-- What or who am I defending myself against so much?
+1. What or who am I defending myself against so much?

-- In what situation do I feel forced to do things against myself?
+2. In what situation do I feel forced to do things against myself?

-The key to working with the symptom is acceptance.
-It does not mean giving up or agreeing to injustice, but acknowledging the facts: "it is what it is, it was what it was".
-Only when you accept the situation, you stop using energy for resistance and can make a conscious decision about what to do about it and how to move forward.
+Only when you accept the situation, you stop using energy for resistance and can make a conscious decision about what to do about it and how to move forward, and the blood test parameters naturally return to normal.

 The article is for informational purposes and presents the perspective of Total Biology.
 It does not replace medical diagnosis or treatment.
 Always consult symptoms with a doctor.